Gilmore Girls: Fandom and cultural impact

 Gilmore Girls is the basis for the successful podcast Gilmore Guys (2014–2017), which was named by Time as one of the 50 best podcasts of 2017 – the only television-based inclusion.
 It follows the hosts, Kevin T. Porter and Demi Adejuyigbe, as they watch every episode of the series.
 Sadaf Ahsan of the National Post commented that it "helped reignite – and, for some, initiate – fan fervour" towards Gilmore Girls.

+Online Fandom

+The show has sparked new love from a new form of audience through the show becoming available via platforms like Netflix in 2014.
+This introduced the show to new type of younger audience who weren't there for the original release of the show.

+More example of how annual streaming has become a part of the new fandom, with articles highlighting how during autumn there's an increase in views of Gilmore Girls and related content online through posts and meme posted on social media platforms related to the show.
+Based on several years of streaming data, the show has gotten a significant boost in viewership every autumn since 2021, when Nielsen began issuing weekly top 10 lists of original and acquired streaming shows in the United States.